Netcracker/DRNavigator/documentation/public/installation.md

 - Increase timeouts for site-manager and sm-client;
 - Increase quotas for site-manager;

-### Restricted rights prerequisites
+### Restricted Rights Prerequisites

 To avoid using cluster-admin rights during the deployment, the following conditions must be met:
 1. The cloud administrator creates the namespace/project in advance;
-2. If you do not have cert-manager or OpenShift certificates serving mechanism, you should create certificates manually according to [this section](#certificates-prerequisite)
+2. If you do not have cert-manager or OpenShift certificates serving mechanism, you should create certificates manually according to the [Certificates Prerequisite](#certificates-prerequisite) section.
 3. Create CustomResourceDefinitions and ValidatingWebhookConfigurations for `qubership.org` ([`/manifests/crd-sitemanager.yaml`](/manifests/crd-sitemanager.yaml)) and `netcracker.com` ([`/manifests/legacy-crd-sitemanager.yaml`](/manifests/legacy-crd-sitemanager.yaml)) API groups as it will be described below. **Important**: You can skip this part, if you add `crd.install=true` to helm installation.
     3.1.
 In case of integration with cert-manager, add the following annotation in CustomResourceDefinition and ValidatingWebhookConfiguration templates (two files), which helps to update caBundle in theirs webhook:
     ```yaml